saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ---
 title: Local AI Coding Assistant in Neovim in 2026 v3
-subtitle: Extending Pi for Local Agentic Coding
+subtitle: Entering Pi
+meta:
-meta: How I extended the Pi agent framework with custom extensions for local models, git worktrees, and Neovim integration.
+  How I extended the Pi agent framework with custom extensions for local models, git worktrees, and Neovim integration.
 tags: llm, ai, coding assistant, agentic, local, pi, neovim
 ---

 In my [previous post](/posts/2026-03-08-local-ai-coding-assistant-in-nvim-v2), I covered my improved setup for a local AI coding assistant in Neovim.
-Just for a brief recap: I was running Qwen3.5-35B-A3B on llama.cpp for chat and code editing, with Qwen2.5-coder-7b handling auto-completion via llama.vim.
-Chat went through Claude Code in the terminal, which was already a massive upgrade over my old CodeCompanion setup.
+Just for a brief recap: I was running Qwen3.5-35B-A3B on llama.cpp for chat and code editing, with Qwen2.5-coder-7B handling auto-completion via llama.vim.
+Chat went through Claude Code in the terminal, which was already a big improvement over my old CodeCompanion setup.

 But there was still something missing.
-I'd been using Opencode — it has a solid plugin system, subagents, git integration, the works.
-The thing is, I wanted to optimize for local model workflows: token-efficient file reading, git worktrees for parallel builders, guardrails for models that get stuck in loops.
-Opencode's plugins are great, but Pi's extension model felt like a better fit for what I was trying to build.
+I tried using Opencode for a bit — it has a solid plugin system, subagents, git integration, the works.
+The thing is, I wanted to optimise for local model workflows: token-efficient file reading, git worktrees for parallel builders, guardrails for models that get stuck in loops.

 That's when I switched to **Pi** (https://pi.dev/) — an agentic framework designed from the ground up to be extensible.
 Everything is a plugin.
 Every tool can be modified